LiquidAgile/LA-Template-Repo/Template-main.md

 >Instructions: Complete any of the following LA template sections below that contribute to the understanding, definition and implementation of your new working branch.
 Each section has a set of questions that may be used or expanded as needed.
-The sample questions listed below meet a common criteria in that they have a potential relationship to be considered or an impact on the practice of agile scrum.
+The sample questions listed below meet a common criteria in that they have a potential relationship to be considered or an impact on the practice of agile scrum for at least some organizations.

 #### 1) Leadership Structures